zrj26/go-NOM/README.md

 Provide an example of using the library from C

+The library has been precompiled as a 64-bit DLL, iodine.dll.
+This can be used directly in a host application.
+The iodine.h is header file and contains all the C method signatures.

+Should provide a C loader application.

 ## Example of using the Python interface

 Provide an example of using the library from Python